GLunPy/tango_with_django_book/17/chapters/models_templates.rst

 Since we did not provide a default value for the slug, and we already have existing data in the model, then the migrate command will give you two options.
 Select the option to provide a default, and enter ''.
 Dont worry this will get updated shortly.
 Now re-run your population script.
 Since the ``save`` method is called for each Category, the overrided ``save`` method will be executed, updating the slug field.
 Run the server, and inspect the data in the models via the admin interface.

+If you get the error "django.db.utils.Integrity error: Slug column is not unique" try deleting the file db.sqlite3 from your project folder.

 In the admin interface you may want it to automatically pre-populate the slug field as your type in the category name.
 To do this you can update ``rango/admin.py`` with the following code: